ngvbach2000/ArticalCMS/WRITEUP.md

 - *Choose the appropriate solution (VM or App Service) for deploying the app*
 - *Justify your choice*

+=> I use App Service for this project because:
+    + App service easy to deploy and tracking log
+    + App service cheaper than VMs
+    + Do not care about hardware

 ### Assess app changes that would change your decision.

 *Detail how the app and any other needs would have to change for you to change your decision in the last section.*